rmkatti/skymapper/README.rst

 | 5) Generates redundancy maps, a.k.a. "hits maps",
      at desired wavelength ranges, with sky pixels colored according to the redundancy of the survey in that wavelength range.
+|    Deep-sky scans (Fig. 1) are plotted as polar plots about the celestial pole (survey is symmetric for North and South celestial poles).
+|    All-sky scans (Fig. 2) are plotted on Mollweide full-sky projections.
 |
 | 6) Generates **least-hits coverage maps** (Fig. 1), in which  each sky pixel is colored
      corresponding to the